spncrhrstn/spencerharston.com/src/now.md

 ## Reading
 Working through the audiobooks of The Lord of the Rings trilogy, currently listening to *The Two Towers*.
 Andy Serkis is the narrator, and he do a fantastic job.

+Starting to enjoy reading Stephen King novels, so I picked up *Later* as ebook for cheap.

 *See also my [year-to-date page](/posts/2024/books-of-2024/) about what else I've read this year.*

 ## Watching
 This is an odd decision by me, but *Young Sheldon*.
 I used to watch (and enjoy) *The Big Bang Theory* in high school, until my interest died^[The humor was a little too cringe, but honestly, I think it was the laugh track that did it in for me.
 Can't believe it went on for as many seasons as it did.].
 Recently added to Netflix, decided to give it a shot as I needed a easy, half-hour show that I didn't need to pay strict attention to.

+Giving the show *Resident Alien* a try out.
+Several episodes in, might stick with it, might not.
+It's good so far.

 ## Playing
 Recently picked up *Jedi: Fallen Order* in a recent Steam sale, so I've started that.
 I am not very, uh, good at these types of games^[I think it's considered a Souls-like game, at least according to the Steam tags.], so the difficulty slider is turned way down.
 Don't judge me.
 I'm here for the story anyways.